Mohekkus/customized.ics-openvpn-7.39/README.md

 This repository already gets approval from original OpenVpn owner Arne Schwabe without intention of violating any term of OpenVPN GPLv2 Certification and OpenVpn code will remains under their term.

-Future information will be included as if seen fit.
+Future information will be included as seen fit.